dalten-collective/keep/README.md

 ## Pokes

-All actions are initiated by poking keep-enriched agents (i.e. **not** `%keep`), using one of the pokes that the wrapper supplies.
-(To find out which agents that are keep-enriched, see the *Subscriptions* and *Scries* sections below.)
+All actions are initiated by poking keep-enriched agents (i.e. **not** the `%keep` agent).
+To find out which agents that are keep-enriched, see the *Subscriptions* and *Scries* sections further down.

-All keep-enriched agent can be poked with the mark `%keep` and then support the following pokes:
+All keep-enriched agents can be poked with the mark `%keep` and support the following pokes:

 ```hoon
 [%once to=ship]                 :: Backup